upbound/docs/content/all-spaces/spaces/backup-and-restore.md

 ### Exclude resources from the backup

-The `spec.excludedResources` field is an array of resource names to exclude from being included in the manual backup.
+The `spec.excludedResources` field is an array of resource names to exclude from the manual backup.

 ```yaml
 apiVersion: spaces.upbound.io/v1alpha1